kimiekomi/articles/caesar.md

 ```
 <br>

-After obtaining the new index, it was simply a matter of indexing in the appropriate string (upper or lower case letters) to find the new replacement letter.
+After obtaining the new index, it was simply a matter of indexing into the appropriate string variable (upper or lower case letters) to find the new replacement letter.
 I used the join() method to combine all the letters into one string, and voila!
-I end up with a new message, with all its letters shifted by the offset value.
+I end up with a new message, with all its letters shifted by the predetermined offset value.

 <br>